India Decides: Making Sense of the 2019 General ElectionVIEW EVENT DETAILS

 Menaka Guruswamy is a Senior Counsel at the Supreme Court of India.
 She is also B.R.
 Ambedkar Research Scholar and Lecturer at Columbia Law School.
 Amongst other cases, she has successfully litigated the overturning of India's colonial era sodomy law section 377 in Navtej Singh Johar v Union of India (2018).
 She is also the Supreme Court of India's amicus curaie in a case of 1528 alleged extra judicial killings in Manipur.

 Tanvi Madan is both Director of the India Project and Fellow in the Project on International Order and Strategy in the Foreign Policy program at the Brookings Institution.
-Previously she was a Harrington doctoral fellow and teaching assistant at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin, where she completed a dissertation entitled With an Eye to the East: The China Factor and the U.S.-India Relationship, 1949-1979.
+Her forthcoming book Fateful Triangle: How China Shaped US-India Relations During the Cold War will be published this fall.
+Previously she was a Harrington doctoral fellow and teaching assistant at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.

 Milan Vaishnav is Senior Fellow and Director of the South Asia Program at the Carnegie Endowment for International Peace, and author of When Crime Pays: Money and Muscle in Indian Politics (2017), which was awarded the Kamaladevi Chattopadhyay New India Foundation book prize for the best non-fiction book on contemporary India published in 2017.
 He is also co-editor of Costs of Democracy: Political Finance in India (2018) and Rethinking Public Institutions in India (2017).